Bonar Law

-Andrew Bonar Law (/'bɒnər 'lɔː/; 16 September 1858 – 30 October 1923) was a British statesman and politician who was Prime Minister of the United Kingdom from October 1922 to May 1923.
+Andrew Bonar Law (/ˌbɒnə 'lɔː/; 16 September 1858 – 30 October 1923) was a British Conservative politician who was Prime Minister of the United Kingdom from 1922 to 1923.
+He was the first prime minister born outside of Britain or Ireland, and the shortest-serving British prime minister of the 20th century.

 Law was born in the British colony of New Brunswick (now a Canadian province).
 He was of Scottish and Ulster Scots descent and moved to Scotland in 1870.
 He left school aged sixteen to work in the iron industry, becoming a wealthy man by the age of thirty.
-He entered the House of Commons at the 1900 general election, relatively late in life for a front-rank politician; he was made a junior minister, Parliamentary Secretary to the Board of Trade, in 1902.
+He entered the House of Commons at the 1900 general election at age 42, relatively late in life for a front-rank politician; he was made a junior minister, Parliamentary Secretary to the Board of Trade, in 1902.
 Law joined the Shadow Cabinet in opposition after the 1906 general election.
 In 1911, he was appointed a Privy Councillor, before standing for the vacant party leadership.
 Despite never having served in the Cabinet and trailing third after Walter Long and Austen Chamberlain, Law became leader when the two front-runners withdrew rather than risk a draw splitting the party.

 As Leader of the Conservative Party and Leader of the Opposition, Law focused his attentions in favour of tariff reform and against Irish Home Rule.
 His campaigning helped turn Liberal attempts to pass the Third Home Rule Bill into a three-year struggle eventually halted by the start of World War I, with much argument over the status of the six counties in Ulster which would later become Northern Ireland, four of which were predominantly Protestant.

 Law first held Cabinet office as Secretary of State for the Colonies in H. H. Asquith's Coalition Government (May 1915 – December 1916).
 Upon Asquith's fall from power he declined to form a government, instead becoming Chancellor of the Exchequer in David Lloyd George's Coalition Government.
 He resigned on grounds of ill health early in 1921.
 In October 1922, with Lloyd George's Coalition having become unpopular with the Conservatives, he wrote a letter to the press giving only lukewarm support to the Government's actions over Chanak.
 After Conservative MPs voted to end the Coalition, he again became party leader and, this time, prime minister.
 Bonar Law won a clear majority at the 1922 general election, and his brief premiership saw negotiation with the United States over Britain's war loans.
 Seriously ill with throat cancer, Law resigned in May 1923, and died later that year.
 He was the fourth shortest-serving prime minister of the United Kingdom (211 days in office).